Helix Midnight Luxe

-Best for Couples with Different Preferences
+Best for Couples with Different Weights

-- Couples who want firmness flexibility
+- Couples with differing firmness preferences

 In the market for a new mattress built for two?
 Selecting a mattress can be a challenge for solo sleepers, so we understand the added pressure for couples who may want different firmness options or who have different sleeping positions.
 Your budget, your preference for materials (innerspring, memory foam, latex), and even your um… shall we say nocturnal activities?
 They’re all important factors to consider when choosing the right mattress.
 That’s why we’ve put our heads together and come up with Mattress Nerd’s top picks for the best bed for couples.